MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_dma_buffer_with_notification.md

 Specifies the requested buffer size, in bytes.

+#### - bufferMdl [out]

+Retrieves the physical memory pages that contain the allocated buffer.
+This parameter points to a caller-allocated variable that is a pointer to a memory descriptor list (PMDL).
+This routine writes a pointer that describes the memory descriptor list buffer, to the PMDL variable.

+#### - allocatedBufferSize [out]

+Retrieves the allocated buffer size, in bytes.
+This parameter points to a caller-allocated SIZE_T variable into which the routine writes the size of the allocated buffer.

 #### - streamID [out]

 Retrieves the stream identifier.
 This parameter points to a caller-allocated UCHAR variable into which the routine writes the stream identifier that the routine assigns to the stream.

+#### - fifoSize [out]

+Retrieves the DMA engine's FIFO size, in bytes.
+This parameter points to a caller-allocated ULONG variable into which the routine writes the FIFO size.

 ## -returns